 Where to Stay!
 So many cute inns, BnBs, and charming waterfront lodges in Boothbay…

-Topside Inn is up the hill like it sounds (we call it Buzz-kill hill after a few drinks at the Bar-muda Trinagle) with a grand view of town and the harbor.
-Chic rooms are well appointed, breakfast is bountiful and your hosts are just charming.
+Topside Inn is up the hill like it sounds (we call it Buzz-kill hill after a few drinks at the Bar-muda Triangle) with a grand view of town and the harbor.
+Chic rooms are well appointed, breakfast is bountiful and your hosts Mark & Buzz are absolutely charming.

 Boothbay is a gem, a bustling harbor in peak season, quieter in the shoulders of spring and fall, with quaint waterfront lodging, friendly locals, and fun festivals, as abundant as Maine lobstah in summah upta Bah Harbah.